Infowars: History

-InfoWars was created in 1999 by American conspiracy theorist Alex Jones, who remains its controlling influence.
-InfoWars features The Alex Jones Show on their broadcasts and was established as a public-access television program aired in Austin, Texas in 1999.
+Infowars was created in 1999 by American conspiracy theorist Alex Jones.
+Founded by Jones with his then-wife Kelly, it was originally a mail-order outlet for the conspiracy-oriented videos produced by the Joneses.
+Infowars features The Alex Jones Show on their broadcasts and was established as a public-access television program aired in Austin, Texas, in 1999.

 During the 2016 presidential election, the website was promoted by bots connected to the Russian government.
-A 2017 study by the Berkman Klein Center for Internet & Society at Harvard University found that InfoWars was the 13th most shared source by supporters of Donald Trump on Twitter during the election.
+A 2017 study by the Berkman Klein Center for Internet & Society at Harvard University found that Infowars was the 13th most shared source by supporters of Donald Trump on Twitter during the election.

 In 2016, Paul Joseph Watson was hired as editor-at-large.
-In February 2017, political commentator Jerome Corsi was hired as Washington bureau chief, after InfoWars was granted a White House day pass.
-In June 2018, Corsi's connection to InfoWars ended; he received six months of severance payments.
+In February 2017, political commentator Jerome Corsi was hired as Washington bureau chief, after Infowars was granted a White House day pass.
+In June 2018, Corsi's connection to Infowars ended; he received six months of severance payments.

-In May 2017, Mike Cernovich joined the InfoWars team as a scheduled guest host for The Alex Jones Show, with CNN reporting the "elevation to InfoWars host represents the meteoric rise in his profile".
+In May 2017, Mike Cernovich joined the Infowars team as a scheduled guest host for The Alex Jones Show, with CNN reporting the "elevation to Infowars host represents the meteoric rise in his profile".
 On July 6, 2017, alongside Paul Joseph Watson, Jones began hosting a contest to create the best "CNN Meme", for which the winner would receive $20,000.
 They were responding to CNN reporting on a Reddit user who had created a pro-Trump, anti-CNN meme.

-In June 2017, it was announced that Roger Stone, a former campaign advisor for Donald Trump, would be hosting his own InfoWars show "five nights a week", with an extra studio being built to accommodate his show.
+In June 2017, it was announced that Roger Stone, a former campaign advisor for Donald Trump, would be hosting his own Infowars show "five nights a week", with an extra studio being built to accommodate his show.